Boiler maintenance guide

 What to do if your boiler needs repairing

 Firstly, don’t try to fix it yourself.
 Instead, contact a heating engineer.
-All UK heating engineers must be Gas Safe registered – you can find a local one by visiting Gas Safe Register.
+All UK heating engineers must be Gas Safe registered – you can find a local one by visiting the Gas Safe Register.

 Do I need boiler cover?